-Approximately 85% of water consumption is currently metered.
-Unmetered uses include on campus non-residential buildings, a few off-campus residential and small business customers, unauthorized water use, frost bleeders, fire fighting, street cleaning, tank cleaning, and water line flushing.
-The short term goal is to continue to meter all individual residential, commercial, institutional, and public authority customers.
-All off-campus connections are expected to be metered in 2011.
+Although only approximately 55% of all campus buildings are presently metered, approximately 86% of water production is currently metered as consumption.
+Unmetered uses include various on campus non-residential buildings, a few off-campus customers, unauthorized water use, frost bleeders, firefighting, street cleaning, tank cleaning, and water line flushing.

-A number of low-use University-owned buildings remain unmetered, with a higher number in the Depot Campus as compared to the main campus.
+Many of the low water use campus buildings remain unmetered, with a higher number in the Depot Campus as compared to the Main Campus.
 However, only a few large buildings remain that are not metered, and these are suspected to have low water usage consisting only of sanitation needs.
-It will not be cost-effective for the University to provide 100% metering for all buildings, especially in the Depot Campus area where water usage is negligible in some of the underutilized buildings.
-Nevertheless, the University wishes to more accurately characterize unaccounted water.
+It will not be cost-effective for UConn to provide 100% metering for all buildings, especially in the Depot Campus area where water usage is negligible in several of the underutilized buildings.
+Nevertheless, UConn wishes to continue accurately characterizing unaccounted-for water to the extent possible.
 The following plan is proposed for continuation of the metering program: